benjamincharity/angular-flickity/README.md

 ## Options

-This directive supports all options for version `1.1.2` of Flickity.
+This module supports all options for Flickity version `2.0.3`.
 A full list of options can be found here: [Flickity Options](http://flickity.metafizzy.co/options.html).

 Simply pass in an object containing any options you'd like to set.